 This study sought to investigate the extent to which visionary leadership practices and school plant management systems are effectively implemented in public elementary schools.
 By evaluating the roles of school heads in managing both leadership practices and school infrastructure, this research aims to provide valuable insights into the challenges and opportunities facing educational leaders.
 The findings could inform future policies and provide practical recommendations for enhancing leadership effectiveness and school management practices.
 Ultimately, this study is expected to contribute to the ongoing discourse on educational leadership and management, particularly in public elementary schools, where the need for effective, visionary leadership is paramount to achieving sustainable improvements in educational outcomes.

-Figure 1: Conceptual Framework of the Study
+Fig. 1.
+Conceptual Framework of the Study

 2. methodology